a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

     return ipa_chars, ipa_lengths
 ```

 To generate useful features from these transcriptions, I collected all the IPA chars used and saved them in a separate file.
-In this file, I categorized all the IPA characters according to the IPA charts.
+In this file, I categorized the IPA characters according to the <a href="http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/">IPA charts</a>.

-As examples, below is code for where I stored all the possible IPA chars, vowel types, and stress symbols.
-The consonant information is in the repo.
-(Reference <a href="http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/">here</a> for how I categorized the characters )
+As examples, below is code for where I stored all the possible IPA characters, vowel types, and stress symbols.
+The consonant information is in the <a href="https://github.com/a-n-rose/recommendation-systems-python/blob/master/babyname_recommender/ipa_chart_dicts.py">repo</a>.
 ```
 def ipa_characters():
     chars = ('a', 'b', 'd', 'e', 'f', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'r', 's', 't', 'u', 'v', 'w', 'x', 'z', 'æ', 'ð', 'ø', 'ŋ', 'ɐ', 'ɑ', 'ɔ', 'ə', 'ɚ', 'ɛ', 'ɜ', 'ɡ', 'ɣ', 'ɪ', 'ɬ', 'ɹ', 'ɾ', 'ʃ', 'ʊ', 'ʌ', 'ʒ', 'ʔ', 'ˈ', 'ˌ', 'ː', '̩', 'θ', 'ᵻ')